 Did you know that bees:

-• Have a keen sense of smell, which helps to feel nectar for miles.
+- Have a keen sense of smell, which helps them detect nectar from miles away.

 It is also interesting that honey can retain its beneficial properties for many years!